deltachat/deltachat-pages/_posts/2018-10-03-desktop-update.md

 * group chats
 * advanced configuration

-What do we need help with and what kind of feedback is useful to us right now?

-* basic testing in the form of:
+We are looking for testing and feedback on the following:

 * downloading and installing the application
 * starting the application
 * logging in
 * creating contacts
 * creating chats with contacts
 * sending and receiving messages

+We also need help with contributions in the following areas:

+* we need help with css/design
+* windows support
 * translations via [transifex](https://www.transifex.com/delta-chat/delta-chat-desktop/)

 If you have any feedback, please create an account at our [support forum](https://support.delta.chat/).
 From there we can create issues on respective github repository and take action from there.